protospork/scripts/irssi/README.md

 `.sin` - choose one of the seven deadly sins
 `.farnsworth` - get a random quote from professor farnsworth
 `.anime`/`.animu` - suggest a random, decent anime (list chosen [largely] by consensus in #anime)
-`.airtimes` - display the four soonest upcoming anime broadcasts
 `.hex` - given a number in base-ten, return it in hex
 `.help` - link this page

 ###other junk
 - link a tweet and it will be read to the channel [gettitle]
 - link a shortened url (t.co, bit.ly, etc) and get the ultimate url back